meet our advisory board

 Christopher Rempfer

-At CT State/NV, Chris is English Department Chair and serves as faculty advisor to Naugatuck Valley’s Pride Alliance as well as to the college’s news magazine, Tamarack.
+At CT State/NV, Chris is English Department Chair, is Faculty Representative for the Naugatuck Valley Foundation, and serves as faculty advisor to Naugatuck Valley’s LGBTQIA+ student club, the Pride Alliance.